 26.3.2021 – 4.6.2021

-We bring yesterday and today together for our future.
+We bring together yesterday and today for our future.

-We see his phrase “Everyone is an artist” as empowering people to create their future in a sustainable way.
-The power of Beuys can help us today to solve our global, existential climate crisis: We are inspired by his credibility, his interest in ecology, and his political society-changing action art.
+We see his phrase “Every person is an artist” as empowering people to shape their future in a sustainable way.
+The power of J.Beuys can help us today to solve our global, existential climate crisis.
+It is his credibility, his green side, his political society-changing action art.

-Tom Albrecht (D), Jenny Lyn Bader (USA), Brandstifter (D), Peter Debusi (NEDE) (D), Jeanne Fredac (F), Stephan Groß (D), Maria Korporal (D), Petra Lehnardt-Olm (D), Rachael Mellors(Pete Hudson)(GB), Annegret Müller (D), Angela Preusz (D), Jean-Michel Rolland (F), Lydia Schend (D), Mark Swysen (BE), Vidal & Groth (D), Misha Waks (PL), Kai Wolf (D), Yana Zschiedrich (D)
+Tom Albrecht (D), Jenny Lyn Bader (USA), Arsonist (D), Peter Debusi (NEDE) (D), Jeanne Fredac (F), Stephan Groß (D), Maria Corporal (D), Petra Lehnardt-Olm (D), Rachael Mellors(Pete Hudson)(UK), Annegret Müller (D), Angela Preusz (D), Jean-Michel Rolland (F), Lydia Schend (D), Mark Swysen (BE), Vidal & Groth (D), Misha Waks (PL), Kai Wolf (D), Yana Zschiedrich (D)

 Video of the exhibition with introduction by Tom Albrecht

 Egg excavation (1971)